thomasduft/smoky/README.md

 Using a configuration file, you can easily configure acceptance smoke tests.
 The currently supported types are:

-- HealthCheck tests: These tests make it possible to check the health of a web application
+- HealthCheck tests: These tests make it possible to check the health of a web application.
-- E2E tests: Leveraging [Playwright for .NET](https://playwright.dev/dotnet/) these tests allow simple E2E tests to be run using a headless browser (currently Chrome-based only)
+- E2E tests: Leveraging [Playwright for .NET](https://playwright.dev/dotnet/) these tests allow simple E2E tests to be run using a headless browser.

 > The basic intent of `smoky` is to perform some smoke tests on a web application during the integration deployment pipeline and get instant feedback on whether the deployment succeeded and the web application is up and running as expected.